Why Pulai Springs Resort is a Great Getaway for Family and Friends in Johor

 We tried all the desserts on the menu.
 Peanut Dumpling 汤圆 was the most distinctive among all and highly favoured by all of us.
 Despite being full, my friends and I ordered a few rounds of it.
 Very heavenly!
 The other desserts were sometimes too sweet for our liking.

-At first, I had anticipated that the food for buffet was generally of lower quality due to mass cooking and smaller in portion to cut cost.
+At first, I had anticipated that the food for the buffet was generally of lower quality due to mass cooking and smaller portions to cut costs.
 It was commendable that the dishes in Qing Palace Chinese Restaurant at Pulai Springs Resort conformed to a high standard as it was sumptuous.
 We had no problems finishing all the food eventually.

 Imagine if the food were not tasty at all, would it be torturing to force it down into our stomach?
 Maybe at times, it would be better to order à la carte dishes instead to avoid circumstances when the food was not palatable, and one has to force himself to finish it for the sake of avoiding a penalty.
 Eating should be pleasurable and freedom of choice to stop as and when we want.